farhaanshareef/portfolio/README.md

 - [Contact Me](#Contact-Me)

 ## About Me
-Quality Assurance Engineer with almost 5 years of experience seeking a challenging role in software product quality assurance.
+Quality Assurance Engineer with over 6 years of experience seeking a challenging role in software product quality assurance.
 Skilled in test planning, execution, and bug tracking, with expertise in manual testing, API testing, and test automation.
 Committed to delivering high-quality software solutions.

 - Strong knowledge of test planning, implementation, and execution.
-- Proficient in manual testing, API testing, and test automation tools.
+- Proficient in manual testing, Web UI Automtion, Mobile UI Automation, API testing and performance testing.
 - Strong knowledge of Blockchain, NFT's, Web3.0 and Decentralized applications.
-- Experience in identifying high-level test strategies and troubleshooting issues.
 - Strong collaboration and communication skills with cross-functional teams.
 - Detail-oriented and committed to delivering high-quality software products.
+- Experience in managing a QA team.

 ## Resume